-Area of Work: Percussion, Musicology, Ethnomusicology
+Field of Work: Percussion, Musicology, Ethnomusicology

 Date: 8 November 2017

-Place of Ceremony: Pieterskerk Leiden
+Place of Ceremony: Pieterskers Leiden

 Host Institution: Leiden University

-Country: Leiden, The Netherlands
+Host Country: Leiden, The Netherlands

-The 2017 LEONARDO DA VINCI World Award of Arts will be granted to Professor Russell Hartenberger, Professor Emeritus of Ethnomusicology and Percussion, and former Dean of the Faculty of Music, University of Toronto, Canada.
+The 2017 Leonardo da Vinci World Award of Arts will be granted to Professor Russell Hartenberger, Professor Emeritus of Ethnomusicology and Percussion, and former Dean of the Faculty of Music, University of Toronto, Canada.

 This recognition is for his lifetime commitment to cultivating and shaping our understanding of music and performance across cultures and genres, respecting the diversity of world traditions, besides his visionary and seminal contributions to percussion and contemporary music.